n3if/qrassh/README.md

 ## Files of interest:

 ### modify to suit docker-compose deployment
-* `qrassh.cfg` - Cowrie's configuration file.
+* `qrassh/qrassh.cfg.dist` - Cowrie's configuration file.
 Default values can be found in `cowrie.cfg.dist`
-* `data/fs.pickle` - fake filesystem
+* `qrassh/data/fs.pickle` - fake filesystem
-* `data/userdb.txt` - credentials allowed or disallowed to access the honeypot
+* `dqrassh/ata/userdb.txt` - credentials allowed or disallowed to access the honeypot
-* `dl/` - files transferred from the attacker to the honeypot are stored here
+* `qrassh/dl/` - files transferred from the attacker to the honeypot are stored here
-* `honeyfs/` - file contents for the fake filesystem - feel free to copy a real system here or use `bin/fsctl`
+* `qrassh/honeyfs/` - file contents for the fake filesystem - feel free to copy a real system here or use `bin/fsctl`
-* `log/qrassh.json` - transaction output in JSON format
+* `qrassh/log/qrassh.json` - transaction output in JSON format
-* `log/qrassh.log` - log/debug output
+* `qrassh/log/qrassh.log` - log/debug output
-* `log/tty/*.log` - session logs
+* `qrassh/log/tty/*.log` - session logs
-* `txtcmds/` - file contents for the fake commands
+* `qrassh/txtcmds/` - file contents for the fake commands
-* `bin/createfs` - used to create the fake filesystem
+* `qrassh/bin/createfs` - used to create the fake filesystem
-* `bin/playlog` - utility to replay session logs
+* `qrassh/bin/playlog` - utility to replay session logs
+* `Dockerfile` - Docker configuration for the Debian container that will run qrassh
+* `docker-compose.yml` - Docker compose is used to launch both the mysql and Debian containers.
+The mysql one is used straight from a mysql official image, and it's initialization file is located in mysql/init/irassh.sql, which creates the database

 ## How to run
-### docker-compose deployment

-* `bin/qrassh start` - start the server
-* `bin/qrassh stop` - stop the server
+* Simply clone the repo on an operating system and launch the "docker-compose up" command.

-* Start client: `ssh root@localhost -p 2222`, input any pwd
+* Connect to the honeypot as an attacker: `ssh root@localhost -p 2222`, input any pwd

+Currently, the logs are stored within the Debian container.
+Access it with a shell.
+There:
 * Run playlog: `bin/playlog log/tty/[file_name]`

-qrassh.cfg.dist line 256
-listen_endpoints = tcp:2222:interface=0.0.0.0

-qrassh.cfg.dist line 416
+The mysql configuration located in qrassh.cfg.dist line 416 has been modified.
-hostname now is mysql (internal docker-compose config)
+Hostname now is mysql (internal docker-compose configuration)

-## How to setup

-### Setup mysql database

-##### in docker compose

-* Setup mysql server and create one account
-### add detailed steps in Debian 10

-* Create database `qrassh`
-* Run all sql files in folder doc/sql
-* Change mysql info in qrassh.cfg.dist, line 416
-* docker mysql has accessibility from localhost

-### add detailed steps - running sqls

-### Setup python virtual env
-* Create virtual env: `virtualenv qrassh-env` if not installed yet
-* Init this env: `source qrassh-env/bin/activate`

-### add mysql_python installation - including missing header file

-* Install python requirements: `pip install -r requirements.txt`

 ### Create some folder before running